scipy/scipy.org/www/scipylib/building/windows.rst

 of the best performing libraries for **both** NumPy and SciPy.
 Unfortunately, they are not free and also require their own Fortran compiler for these libraries to work.
-While it is possible to obtain the libraries for free via their Community License (you can click `here <https://software.intel.com/sites/campaigns/nest/>`__ to learn and click `here <https://registrationcenter.intel.com/en/forms/?productid=2558&licensetype=2>`__ to register), it does not come with their Fortran compiler, **ifort**, which is necessary for building both the NumPy and SciPy libraries with MKL.
+While it is possible to obtain the libraries for free via their Community License (you can click `here <https://software.intel.com/sites/campaigns/nest/>`__ to learn more and click `here <https://registrationcenter.intel.com/en/forms/?productid=2558&licensetype=2>`__ to register), it does not come with the Fortran compiler, **ifort**, which is necessary for building both the NumPy and SciPy libraries with MKL.

-To obtain this compiler, it is necessary to download for their **Intel Parallel Studio XE** product, which can be trialed for 30 days, but it is currently unknown what will happen to the library and header files on your hard drive after that period has expired.
+To obtain this compiler, it is necessary to download their **Intel Parallel Studio XE** product, which can be trialed for 30 days, but it is currently unknown what will happen to the library and header files on your hard drive after that period has expired.
 To download, visit this page `here <https://software.intel.com/en-us/fortran-compilers>`__ for more information.
-However, if you are a **student** or **educator**, this option is quite viable because Intel's academic license will provide you everything that you need **free of charge**.
-To register, visit this page `here <https://software.intel.com/en-us/qualify-for-free-software>`__, choose the appropriate option corresponding to you.
+Note, if you are a **student** or **educator**, this option is very appealing because Intel's academic license will provide you everything that you need **free of charge**.
+To register, visit this page `here <https://software.intel.com/en-us/qualify-for-free-software>`__ and choose the appropriate option corresponding to your current academic situations.
 Afterwards, click the link corresponding to **Intel Parallel Studio XE** and download.
 Note that this installation will require that you have the most up-to-date version of `Visual Studio`_.

 Finally, a brief note regarding C/C++ compilers: the **Intel Parallel Studio XE** software package will come with its own C/C++ compiler (**icc**), which will work perfectly fine when building the libraries.
 However, the C/C++ compiler